-Spam is an obsessive advertising or other kind of email that may contain something malicious.
-This is a huge number of emails that are sent by botnets for the purpose of advertising a specific product and most often contains phishing emails, forgery for something known (FedEx, Amazon, Microsoft, etc) to a non-selective list of recipients.
+Spam is an obsessive advertising or another kind of email that may contain something malicious.
+This is a huge number of emails for the purpose of advertising a specific product.
+Botnets are usually responsible for sending those emails.
+Most often, they contain phishing emails, forgery for something known (FedEx, Amazon, Microsoft, etc) to a non-selective list of recipients.
 In this article, we will discuss how to block spam emails and what are the most dangerous types.

 Why Do People Send Out Spam Emails?

 You may say that this type of advertising or mailing is already outdated, but some companies still use spam mailing .
 One of the reasons may be the sweat of hacking your computer through this message, or it is the hope that this advertisement will be considered and will follow the link to the product.

 There are plenty of tips on the Internet for this.
 One sensible solution is to maintain confidentiality.
 Install malicious software protection for yourself, put a stronger password, do not go to questionable sites and click on pop-up ads.
 So, how to stop getting spam emails?

 If you don’t know where the email came from because you can’t see the sender’s name, you can mark this message as spam in your mail account.
 Be careful when you open spam-like messages – there may be links through which attackers can enter into your PC malicious web pages.

 Explanation: In their latest Threat Index of the year, researchers report a list of malware that continues to make headlines in various infection cases around the world.

 Of course!
 Often the context in spam can force you to click on the link attached to the message immediately.
 You should be careful about this because often links carry malware that can infect your PC.

 Note: We advise you to study the feature article on how to avoid spam and phishing scams in emails.